upkie/upkie/agents/mpc_balancer/README.markdown

 The MPC balancer allows Upkie to stand upright, balancing with its wheels only, by closed-loop model predictive control.
 It performs better than the [PID balancer](@ref pid-balancer) with significantly less hacks ;-)

+## Installation

+From PyPI: run ``pip install upkie[mpc_balancer]`` to install all packages necessary to run this agent.
+This works on both your dev machine and the robot's Raspberry Pi.

 ## Simulation

 To test this agent in simulation, run the Bullet spine: